apache/drill/_docs/sql-ref/functions/002-conversion.md

 *expression* is a character string enclosed in single quotation marks or a Unix epoch timestamp in milliseconds, not enclosed in single quotation marks.

-* 'format'* is format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
+*'format'* is a format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
 Use this option only when the expression is a character string, not a UNIX epoch timestamp.

 ### Usage
 Specify a format using patterns defined in [Java DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
 The TO_TIMESTAMP function takes a Unix epoch timestamp.
 The TO_DATE function takes a UNIX epoch timestamp in milliseconds.

+To compare dates in the WHERE clause, use TO_DATE on the value in the date column and in the comparison value.
+For example:

+    SELECT <fields> FROM <plugin> WHERE TO_DATE(<column>, <format>) < TO_DATE(<value>, <format>);

 ### Examples
 The first example converts a character string to a date.
 The second example extracts the year to verify that Drill recognizes the date as a date type.